 Watch: Berhalter's Bundesliga Boys

-Indeed, only attacking prodigy Erling Haaland has been directly involved in more of Dortmund’s goals this season (10 scored, two assists) than Reyna, who, incidentally, made his first Bundesliga start in this exact fixture on 20 June last term, even chipping in with his first assist as a Haaland brace gave BVB a 2-0 triumph.
+Indeed, only attacking starlets Erling Haaland (25 scored, five assisted) and Jadon Sancho (six scored, nine assisted) have been directly involved in more of Dortmund's goals this season than Reyna, who, incidentally, made his first Bundesliga start in this exact fixture on 20 June last term, even chipping in with his first assist as a Haaland brace gave BVB a 2-0 triumph.

 "I called him the American Dream before and it's true," Haaland enthused of his teammate after that game.
 "He's 17-years-old and what he did on the pitch today was amazing.
 He has a huge future in front of him."